uiuctml/npc-dataset-utils/README.md

 python3 -m pip install -e .
 ```

-Before attempting to launch a script, please refer to `header.py` and ensure that all relevant parameters are properly set.
+Before attempting to launch a script, please refer to `header.py` and ensure that all relevant parameters, such as dataset image directory paths, ImageNet-C corruption type, etc., are properly set.

 ## Dataset Split Symlink Generation